jaredhocutt/openshift4-deploy/README.md

 **Step 1**

-This project provides and container image that include all of the dependencies required to run the automation.
+This project provides a container image that includes all of the dependencies required to run the automation.
 To run the container image, you will need either `podman` or `docker` installed on your system.